adhishluitel/Data-Mining-ECO395M-/HW3_final.md

     ## [1] 6.264436

 The plot below is the variable importance plot.
-We can see that 'cluster\_rent' is the most important variable influencing rent price, which is the same result as we saw in the bagging model.
-But it reveals a slight difference in that the third influential variable is 'Electricity costs', which is 'age' in bagging.
+We can see that ‘cluster\_rent’ is the most important variable influencing rent price, which is the same result as we saw in the bagging model.
+But it reveals a slight difference in that the third influential variable is ‘Electricity costs’, which is ‘age’ in bagging.

 ![](HW3_final_files/figure-markdown_strict/3.1.14-1.png)

 ### Tree - Boosting

 Finally, we fit a boosting model to derive the best predictive model.
-As we've done before, we use our base model to begin with.
+As we’ve done before, we use our base model to begin with.
 The result of our K-fold cross validation shows that the RMSE is 8.28 which is slightly higher than that of our random forest model.
 However, it took only 15 seconds to compute all these procedures.